poproar/Barnabas-Instructors-Guide/ngss/index.md

 Clean up materials
 Closing circle/debrief - Discuss the EQ of the day.

+### Schoology
+#### Explain the Goal
+Do you like apple products (iPhone) or Samsung (Galaxy)?
+Why?
+What is industrial design?
+It is mainly two things.
+What do you need to consider when you are trying to figure out which way to 3-D print an object?

+Describe how you plan to paint your robot.
+What color will be his/her head, arms, chest and body?

+#### Industrial Design
+Talk to the students about what design is.
+We use design to create beautiful (beauty) or useful (function) items.
+Possible discussion questions
+What do they find beautiful or useful in their electronic items at home?
+Ex: cars, microwaves.
+Have the kids design cars or smart phones for themselves, then for someone else.
+Discuss the differences between the two, and why.
+Have the kids design sandwiches for themselves, then for someone else.
+Discuss the differences between the two, and why.
+(Works well with the younger kids)

+Hand each student a printed drawing of their CAD file.
+Have each student put their own box together, and have them paste/glue their CAD drawing on the inside of it.
+Explain to them that this will be their box for the rest of the semester.
+Also provide name tags and Barnabas-bot labels for their boxes.
+Now that the kids have their boxes, have the kids spend some time designing their robot.
+Let them know that we will be painting tomorrow!

+#### Overview
+Once you have received your Barnabas-Bot kit, take out the plastic body parts (head top, head base, body and arms).
+Now, use your imagination and creativity to give personality to your robot!
+We typically use acrylic paints in our classes to paint the robot bodies, but you can also use Sharpie markers for a fast-drying alternative.

+(Be careful not to get your paint or ink on your furniture or clothing!)
+Instructions

+1. If you haven’t already, discuss the concept of Industrial Design with the students.
+Talk about how engineers in the real world take into account beauty as well as function when it comes to creating products.
+Industrial design helps us connect the heart to the mind.
+I will sometimes lead a discussion about Samsung vs. Apple, bringing to mind the concept that we have opinions about products because of both function AND beauty.
+See pictures on the right.
+2. Have the kids plan out how they want to decorate their robot.
+You may even want the kids to create a color map.
+During this time, it could also be a good idea to ask who their robot is for.
+Is it for themselves?
+Is it for someone else?
+Who the robot is for can determine how they design the look of their robot!
+3. Time to decorate!
+    a.
+If you are using sharpies, we recommend having the kids put a plate under their robot so that you don’t mark up your table.
+    b.
+When using acrylic paints, remember that you don’t need water to use the paint.
+Instead, just use one or two cups of water to store used brushes.
+I typically have the students start with two brushes and I tell them to only use only one brush per color.
+Have the students change brushes when they want to use a new color.
+See below for some cool examples of our students' robots!
+Lots of sample pictures

 ## Worksheet 6 – TIME TO PAINT!
 > OVERVIEW: Today, we will paint our robots.
 We typically use acrylic paint.
 Make sure that you follow your teacher’s instructions on how to paint.
 Have fun!